starkat99/appveyor-rust/README.md

 `appveyor_rust_install.ps1` uses `channel` and `target` environmnet variables (or command-line arguments) to automatically download and install Rust.
-Only `pc-windows` targets are supported, and any Rust distribution channel may be used (stable, beta, or nightly).
+Only `pc-windows` targets are supported, and any Rust distribution channel may be used (stable, beta, nightly, or a specific version number).
 See the comments in `appveyor_rust_install.ps1` and `appveyor.yml` for more details on configuring and installing Rust in AppVeyor.

 ## License